Highlights of Tamil Nadu and Kerala

 Arrival at Chennai International Airport.

-Once you have completed the immigration procedures and have collected your luggage, our representative will wait for you outside the Terminal
+Once you have completed the immigration procedures and collected your luggage, our representative will wait for you outside the terminal.

 After breakfast, continue the city tour of Chennai.

-You will visit George Town's heritage walk: - from the trading post of the East India Company in the 17th century to its modern avatar as the commercial hub of Chennai.
-Experience, China Bazaar Road, Vishnu Temple, Kasi Chetty Charities, Mint Street, Sowcarpet, Armenian Church, Sowcarpet, Madras High Court.
+George Town heritage walk: - From the trading post of the East India Company in the 17th century to its modern role as a commercial hub, explore China Bazaar Road, Mint Street, Sowcarpet, Armenian Church, and Madras High Court.

 Overnight in Chennai.